avo-hq/docs.avohq.io/docs/2.0/recipes/multilingual-content.md

 **Before v 2.3.0**

-First you need to eject the `_profile_dropdown` partial using this command `bin/rails generate avo:eject :profile_dropdown`.
-In that partail add the languages you need to support like so:
+First, you need to eject the `_profile_dropdown` partial using this command `bin/rails generate avo:eject :profile_dropdown`.
+In that partial, add the languages you need to support like so:

 ```erb
 <!-- Before -->